pm-cui/voltageFaultInjection/README.md

       - Outputs any abnormal data to an output file

 ### STM32 Nucleo-F103RB
-- Runs an infinite loop, counting from 1 to 4, with i and j representing 0 to 3 in binary.
+- Runs a loop counting from 0 to 1000
 - Toggles PA10.
 - Contains a if statement that can never be reached.
 This is not optimized out as seen from the STM32_Disassembly folder.
 - If the if statement is entered, the STM enters an infinite loop and there will be no Tx/Rx of data